These trips fill up fast. Please contact us immediately if you are interested in this tour so we can secure space

 Falkland Steamerducks are also to be expected as they are fairly common on the islands.
 In addition to these specialties we will also see breeding Black-browed Albatrosses, visit colonies of Rockhopper Penguins at West Point and Magellanic Penguins at Carcass Island and enjoy views of many of the Southern Giant Petrels that breed on these rich subantarctic islands.
 Other attractive species that we will search for include the handsome Rufous-chested Dotterel and striking Two-banded Plover, in addition to a number of commoner species also easily found on Tierra del Fuego, including Magellanic Oystercatchers, Dolphin Gulls, and Chilean Skuas.
 In contrast to Antarctica at this time of year ice will not dominate the scenery but lush grass-covered hills and rocky cliffs that play host to the profusion of breeding seabirds, like petrels, albatrosses, and cormorants.
 Birds though will not be the only wildlife on offer with Peale’s and Commerson’s Dolphins possible offshore and South American Sea Lions are possible along the scenic coastlines.
 We also plan to make a landing in the capital of the islands, Stanley that is steeped in history and also has a fascinating museum.

-Days 6 – 7: At Sea to South Georgia.Although two days at sea sounds daunting this can actually be some of the more fascinating days of the tour, as the regular seabirds in the area peak our interest, and we also have a shot at some interesting whales and dolphins and the chance of the odd rarity too.
+Days 5 – 6: At Sea to South Georgia.Although two days at sea sounds daunting this can actually be some of the more fascinating days of the tour, as the regular seabirds in the area peak our interest, and we also have a shot at some interesting whales and dolphins and the chance of the odd rarity too.
 The mix of fauna on this crossing is not uniform either as the Antarctic Convergence” that is an invisible line that demarks the change from the warmer northern waters of the subantarctic to the cooler waters of the Antarctic.
 With this change comes a change in the birds present, and so we will see a distinct shift in species over the two days.
 Scanning for pelagic birds in the warmer waters should produce constantly attendant Black-browed Albatrosses around the ship, although the Gray-headed Albatrosses should only begin to appear as we approach the cooler waters further south.
 In addition to these mollymawks we have good chances to see some of the great albatrosses up close, as Wandering and Royal Albatrosses both feed in these rich Southern Oceans.
 Likewise, Slender-billed Prions are generally found in the warmer northern waters, and should be replaced by the cool water Antarctic Prions as we cruise south.
 Other birding possibilities include Black-bellied, Wilson’s and Gray-backed Storm-Petrels, and even the white-tipped Blue Petrel as we enter the cooler southern waters.
 Rarer species that have been recorded on this route include Great-winged, Kergeulen and Atlantic Petrels and will be vigilant for any rarities in the mix.
 Birds are not the only focus though as this can be a rich area for cetaceans too and from our comfortable position on the bridge we will survey the seas for Minke, and Fin Whales or even an Orca.
+Note: on some departures an extra day is included here due to the likelihood of rough seas; if seas are normal, it gives an extra day at South Georgia.

 Sitting alongside these regal birds is likely to be Snowy Sheathbills and Brown Skuas, and Southern Giant Petrels always on the lookout for any feeding or scavenging opportunities that inevitably arise from a colony of this size.
 Relative to the Falklands South Georgia is depauperate for passerines, having just one breeding species, the endemic South Georgia Pipit.
 This is the southern most passerine on Earth and we will make a special effort to see this very special bird.
 Other specialties include the South Georgia Diving Petrel and South Georgia Shag both of which will also search for on this beautifully rugged island.
 The main attractions though will also be the seabird colonies, with four species of penguins nesting on Georgia, including millions of Macaroni Penguins and thousands of Chinstraps too.
 The Light-mantled Albatross also breeds on the island and we are sure to run into these beautiful albatrosses during our time there.
 For those with a historical bent we also have planned excursions to the grave of famed polar explorer Ernest Shackleton, and will also stop in at the old whaling station of Grytviken.

-Days 11 – 13: At Sea via the South Orkneys.
-Weather-permitting we will visit the South Orkneys en route to the ice continent, and the Antarctic Peninsula.
+Days 10 – 12: At Sea.
+Weather-permitting we will visit the South Orkneys or Elephant Island en route to the ice continent, and the Antarctic Peninsula.
 Whether we manage to land or not some exciting birding is on offer though with the “Angel of the Antarctic”, the delicate Snow Petrel, as well as the rare Antarctic Petrel possibilities alongside further chances at the prion-like Blue Petrel that we hope to pick out from the more numerous Antarctic Prions en route, along with more albatrosses.
 If weather allows we will stop of on Coronation Island for its large Adelie Penguin colony and graceful Snow Petrels.

 Visits to colonies will give us further chances of comical Chinstraps and playful Gentoos, and perhaps too a small number of Macaronis too that have a tiny population in the Shetlands.
 However, other wildlife might steal the show as monstrous Southern Elephant Seals loaf along the shore in “piles” and regularly react to each other in agitated fashion, bearing their substantial teeth, revealing their bright pink, saliva-covered gapes, and exhaling a stream of steamy breath.
 Ugly yes, but also one of the great sights in the Antarctic and one that should leave a lasting memory of these true giants of this polar region.
 In the South Shetlands a number of landings are planned and, weather-permitting, we may stop off at the islands of King George, Half Moon, Barrientos, Livingston, or Deception.